Speaking Out: The Benefits for Survivors of Sexual Assault

 What the nature of the interview and resultant article will be: You don’t want to be misrepresented or used to fuel negative views about sexual assault.
 Ask what the slant will be, and whether it’s possible for you to read or hear an article before it goes to press so that you can make sure you’re happy with it.
 This won’t always be possible, but if you’ve asked for information and seen the publication or program, you may have a feel for how it will go.

 Support: If you are speaking out anywhere, you may wish to have support as you do it, or that you can call on before and after.
 You may feel triggered, or just need to discuss fears, concerns or the process itself.
-Our message board, Pandora’s Aquarium, contains many members who have spoken out, or who ask for support in doing so.
+Our message board contains many members who have spoken out, or who ask for support in doing so.
 I have received tremendous affirmation and enthusiasm there for my own public activities.
-You can too – please see this page for information.

 Ways of speaking out

 There are many ways that you can speak out about sexual assault, anonymously or not.
 Here are just a few suggestions: